gdenicola/Now-and-Forecasting-COVID-19-Infections/README.md

 3) Plots: All plots produced are stored here by default.

-4) Model Selection Plots: A separate file for the plots related to model selection.

-5) Extras: Additional output and computations are stored here.

 The R-Code is broken down into the following sub-files:

-MainCovid19Cases.R: This is the main file.
+Main.R: This is the main file.
 Running this file produces all the results presented in the paper.
 	The only thing that needs to be adjusted by every user is the variable ``path.LRZ``.
 	Here, every user needs to specify his/her specific absolute path to the LRZ folder described above.